Shared Socioeconomic Pathways: SSP5: Fossil-Fueled Development (Taking the Highway)

 "This world places increasing faith in competitive markets, innovation and participatory societies to produce rapid technological progress and development of human capital as the path to sustainable development.
 Global markets are increasingly integrated.
 There are also strong investments in health, education, and institutions to enhance human and social capital.
 At the same time, the push for economic and social development is coupled with the exploitation of abundant fossil fuel resources and the adoption of resource and energy intensive lifestyles around the world.
 All these factors lead to rapid growth of the global economy, while global population peaks and declines in the 21st century.
 Local environmental problems like air pollution are successfully managed.
 There is faith in the ability to effectively manage social and ecological systems, including by geo-engineering if necessary."

 SSP temperature projections from the IPCC Sixth Assessment Report

 The IPCC Sixth Assessment Report assessed the projected temperature outcomes of a set of five scenarios that are based on the framework of the SSPs.
-The names of these scenarios consist of the SSP on which they are based (SSP1-SSP5), combined with the expected level of radiative forcing in the year 2100 (1.9 to 8.5 W/m^{2}).
+The names of these scenarios consist of the SSP on which they are based (SSP1-SSP5), combined with the expected level of radiative forcing in the year 2100 (1.9 to 8.5 W/m^{2}) compared with the pre-industrial baseline of 1750.
 This results in scenario names SSPx-y.z as listed below.